 Did you know trail mix is over 100 years old?
 According to Wikipedia, hikers have been eating a mix of nuts and dried fruit on the trail since at least 1913!
 Like most hikers, I also pack trail mix when I go hiking.
 Until recently, I had been picking up boring trail mix and salted mix nuts from the bulk section of my grocery store.
 Sometimes I bought expensive specialty trail mix, but it was never that good.
 I was never excited to eat it and it was often the only thing left in my food bag at the end of a trip.

 But recently that changed after I discovered an interesting alternative: Naked Snacks, a subscription box company that sells trail mix and dried fruit.
 I have tried a couple boxes from Naked Snacks so here’s my review.
-And if you’re interested to try them out too, there’s a coupon code that gives you $10 off your first order at the bottom of the post.

 What is Naked Snacks?